 To nominate a person for election to the Board at our annual meeting, written notice of a stockholder nomination must be delivered to our Corporate Secretary not later than the close of business on the 90th day (February 9, 2024) nor earlier than the close of business on the 120th day (January 10, 2024) prior to the anniversary date of the prior year's annual meeting.
-However, if our annual meeting is advanced or delayed by more than 30 days from the anniversary date of the previous year's meeting, a stockholder's written notice will be timely if it is delivered by no later than the close of business on the 10th day (January 10, 2024) prior to the annual meeting is made or the notice of the date of the annual meeting is made or write notice of the date of the annual meeting was mailed, whichever occurs first.
+However, if our annual meeting is advanced or delayed by more than 30 days from the anniversary date of the previous year's meeting, a stockholder's written notice will be timely if it is delivered by no later than the close of business on the 10th day following the day on which public disclosure of the date of the annual meeting is made or the notice of the date of the annual meeting was mailed, whichever occurs first.
 Our By-Laws require that any such notice be updated as necessary as of specified dates prior to the annual meeting.
-A stockholder may make nominations of persons for election to the Board at a special meeting if the stockholder delivers written notice to our Corporate Secretary not later than the close of such special meeting was mailed, whichever occurs first; provided that, at a special meeting of stockholders, only such business may be conducted as shall have been brought before the meeting (including election of directors) under our notice of meeting.
+A stockholder may make nominations of persons for election to the Board at a special meeting if the stockholder delivers written notice to our Corporate Secretary not later than the close of business on the 10th day following the day on which public disclosure of the date such special meeting was made or notice of such special meeting was mailed, whichever occurs first; provided that, at a special meeting of stockholders, only such business may be conducted as shall have been brought before the meeting (including election of directors) under our notice of meeting.
 Under the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees, in addition to complying with the requirements in our By-Laws for nominations of directors, must also provide timely notice that complies with any additional requirements of Rule 14a-19 under the Exchange Act by no later than March 11, 2024.